ChristopherDrum/status-line-classics/borderzone/docs/README.md

 # Border Zone

+## About "Border Zone" for Status Line
+This is the game that pushed me to finally implement timed input support into Status Line 3.
+I had considered skipping this "feature" but I couldn't let this game defeat my resolve.

+There are a few puzzle-important fixes that I needed to make to support the Pico-8's small screen.

+###Chapter 2 status bar puzzles
+In Border Zone chapter 2, there are interesting (if perhaps not so intuitive) puzzles involved watching guards and searchlights.
+The information for updating the player with the real-time status of these elements is portrayed as character-based graphics in the expanded status bar.

+So, clearly the positioning of elements in the status bar for guard movement and such must be seen at all times and must also match the timing of guard position/orientation with its relative character position within the status bar.
+This required a little bit of tricky math adjustment (which I'm not 100% convinced I got right) to ensure the guards movements coordinated properly.

+###Chapter 3 apartment directory
+To find the sniper nest, an apartment directory is consulted with empty positions representing potential locations.
+The layout of the directory is important to spatial understanding of which locations are located relative to other locations in the building.
+I found that this was actually quite a simple thing to adjust for the 32-character-wide screen, because the names are just pulled from a random list and have nothing to do with anything.
+They're not real vocabulary words.

+So, all I had to do was just limit the names to 6 characters instead of 9 and everything fit and formatted (with a little extra personal touch) just fine.
+The entire directory can be viewed and referenced in one screen.

 ## The Game

 Border Zone is a 1987 interactive fiction game written by Marc Blank and published by Infocom.